-Matthew 20:25-28 But Jesus called them to Himself and said, “You know that the rulers of the Gentiles lord it over them, and those who are great exercise authority over them.
-26 Yet it shall not be so among you; but whoever desires to become great among you, let him be your servant.
-27 And whoever desires to be first among you, let him be your slave—28 just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+But Jesus called them to Himself and said, “You know that the rulers of the Gentiles lord it over them, and those who are great exercise authority over them.
+Yet it shall not be so among you; but whoever desires to become great among you, let him be your servant.
+And whoever desires to be first among you, let him be your slave— just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.” ~Matthew 20:25-28

 This example of servanthood is unfortunately missing in several Christian churches today.
 It is the opinion of many pastors, priests, bishops, and spiritual leaders, that the people who attend their churches are there to serve them.
 The example that Jesus left for us is that those who will be leaders in Jesus’ church are servants to the people of the church.
 As individual members of a church body, we are called to lay down our lives in service to those who are either already in a relationship with Jesus or are in the process of beginning a new relationship with Him.

-Some critics of Jesus deity insist that because He constantly refers to the Father as greater than He, that this is conclusive proof that Jesus did not claim to be God.
+Some critics of Jesus’ deity insist that because He constantly refers to the Father as “greater” than He, this is conclusive proof that Jesus did not claim to be God.

 In no way was Jesus declaring that He was not God, only that He was coming to earth as a servant to the Father to accomplish His will to provide a means whereby all human beings could obtain salvation.
 This would bring great glory to the Father and put on public display forever, visual proof of God’s great love.

 This was the purpose for which Jesus came into the world: to accomplish the will of the Father.